 a) Oral Contract – Debtor agreed to pay orally (ex: an orally recorded phone message)

-c) Promissory Note – In this the details of repayments are spelled out – Example mortgages or car loans.
+c) Promissory Note – In this, the details of repayments are spelled out – For example, mortgages or car loans.

 d) Open-ended– Here the balance and repayment terms can change- Ex: Credit cards, line of credit etc.

-Following are some examples of Statute of Limitations by each state (in number of years).
+Following are some examples of Statute of Limitations by each state (in the number of years).

-A state may alter the Statute of Limitations period, therefore do not rely on the table above.
-Your collection agency should have the most up to date information on this.
-A proof of last activity may be a copy of check, credit card statement and other forms of communication that may have happened with the debtor.
+A state may alter the Statute of Limitations from time to time therefore do not rely on the table above.
+Your collection agency should have the most up-to-date information on this.
+Proof of last activity may be a copy of a check, credit card statement, and other forms of communication that may have happened with the debtor.

 Q5.
 What can Restart the Statute of Limitations?

 Q6.
-Can the old debts be removed from the debtor’s credit report once the Statute of Limitations have passed?
+Can the old debts be removed from the debtor’s credit report once the Statute of Limitations has passed?

 It can be removed only if the debt is inaccurate or legally disputable or has been resolved.
 Statute of Limitations has nothing to do with credit bureau reporting and affects the credit score for 7 years.